Alpha 1.1

 Order of Battle

-1. In combat, players decide the order in which their characters take their turns.
-The Game Master determines the order of NPCs and monsters.
-Normally, the player characters take the first turn unless the story gives a reason for the Game Master to go first, such as if the PCs are ambushed.
+In combat, players decide how their characters take turns, while the Game Master (GM) determines the order for NPCs and monsters.
+Typically, player characters take the first turn unless there is a story reason for the GM to go first, such as in the case of an ambush.

-4. Once all combatants have taken a turn, the next round will begin in the same order.
+Once every combatant has completed a turn, the next round will begin in the same order.

-For example, the party decides at the beginning of the combat that they want their turn order to be: 1) Null, 2) Berrik, 3) Lotty, and 4) Flynn.
-If they encounter 6 Soldiers, the Order of Battle might look like this:
+For example, if the party decides at the beginning of combat that their turn order is 1) Null, 2) Berrik, 3) Lotty, and 4) Flynn, and they encounter 6 Soldiers, the Order of Battle might look like this:

-If a creature dies or is otherwise removed from the turn order simply remove them order and slide everyone up one, even if this disrupts the alternating order of battle.
+If a creature dies or is otherwise removed from the turn order, remove that creature from the order and slide all remaining creatures up one position, even if this disrupts the alternating order of battle.

 In non-combat situations such as exploration or group discussions, consider using the combat turn order as a guide.
 This can help ensure that everyone gets a chance to contribute, manage conversations, prevent players from talking over each other, and give quieter members an opportunity to participate.
 It also serves as a tool for structured exploration and decision-making, allowing each player to share their character's insights and actions.